Music of the 2000s - Fragmentation, Pressure, and the New Music Economy

 You'll explore:

-• Early 2000s Uncertainty - Madonna, Destiny's Child, Radiohead navigating a changing industry
+• Early 2000s Uncertainty - Madonna, Destiny's Child, Radiohead navigating a changing

 • R&B's Private Voice - Alicia Keys, D'Angelo, Erykah Badu making restraint powerful

-• Rock After Center - The Strokes, Linkin Park, Coldplay, The White Stripes focusing on tone and specificity
+• Rock After Center - The Strokes, Linkin Park, Coldplay, The White Stripes focusing

 The Real Story

-The 2000s didn't have one dominant sound.
+The 2000s did not have one dominant sound.

 Your Hosts

-Daniel - Listens for structure, endurance, and the quiet decisions that turn survival into sound.
+Daniel - Listens for structure, endurance, and the quiet choices that turn survival

-Annabelle - Hears soul as lived experience, emotional intelligence, and long memory carried by voice.
+Annabelle - Hears soul as lived experience, emotional intelligence, and long memory

 Go Deeper